Hofer-Julian/slidev-presentations/2025-02-munich-meetup/slides.md

 layout: center
 ---

-# Do You Use Conda to Develop on Languages *Apart* from Python?
+# Do You Use Conda with Languages *Other* than Python?

 ---
 layout: image-right